Michael Maples (racing driver): Racing career

 In 2024, Maples participated in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 99 Chevrolet for Fast Track Racing, and placed 53rd in the overall results between the two testing days.
-Several days after the test, it was announced that Maples will run the full main ARCA and ARCA Menards Series East schedule for Fast Track, driving the No. 99.
+Several days after the test, it was announced that Maples would run the full main ARCA and ARCA Menards Series East schedule for Fast Track, driving the No. 99.

 In his debut in the main ARCA series at Daytona, Maples qualified in 35th and finished one lap down in 21st despite being involved in a crash between Scott Melton and Willie Mullins with twenty-three laps to go.
-He would finish 8th in the final points standings, with a best finish of eleventh at Berlin Raceway and Salem Speedway.
+He would finish eighth in the final points standings, with a best finish of eleventh at Berlin Raceway and Salem Speedway.
 In the East Series, he would finish seventh in the points after getting a best finish of twelfth in three of the first four races of the season.

-In 2025, it was announced that Maples will form his own team, Maples Motorsports, whilst still running full-time.
-Maples had one Top 10 and finished seventh in the point standings.
+In 2025, it was announced that Maples would form his own team, Maples Motorsports, whilst still running full-time.
+Maples had one top-ten at DuQuoin and finished seventh in the point standings.